 The Company and its subsidiaries are parties to numerous claims and lawsuits arising in the ordinary course of its business activities, some of which involve claims for substantial amounts.
 The ultimate outcome of these suits cannot be ascertained at this time.
 The description of the Welker v.
 MiMedx, et.
-Al case contained in Note 12, "Commitments and Contingencies," to the unaudited condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report, is incorporated herein by reference.
+Al case, which was settled in August 2024, contained in Note 12, "Commitments and Contingencies," to the unaudited condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report, is incorporated herein by reference.